How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 Sometimes, people also call it background music.

 Besides the main track, composers usually make alternate versions.
-Examples include a version without drums, a 60, 30, and 15-second version, or a looped version.
+Examples include:

-Most commercials you see on TV or radio have a duration of 60, 30, or 15 seconds.
+The edits are important, as most commercials on TV or radio are 60, 30, or 15 seconds long.

 Is Stock Music the Same as Royalty-Free Music?